-For all of these reasons, the United States requests that the Court allow the government 45 days within which to consider its position in these cases and to propose, jointly with the plaintiff to the extent possible, a course to govern proceedings moving forward.
-Within that time, the Court could allow plaintiff the opportunity to refine or update its claim for damages whether through formal amendment of its complaint or through less formal means.
-We also request that, in the interest of efficiency, the Court defer the government's obligation to respond to a complaint or an amended complaint upon consideration of the joint status report we propose be due at the end of the requested 45-day period.
+For all of these reasons, the United States requests that the Court allow the government 45 days within which to consider its position in these cases and to propose, jointly with the Plaintiff to the extent possible, a course to govern proceedings moving forward.
+Within that time, the Court could allow the Plaintiff the opportunity to refine or update its claim for damages whether through formal amendment of its complaint or through less formal means.
+The United States also requests that, in the interest of efficiency, the Court defer the government's obligation to respond to a complaint or an amended complaint until the end of the requested 45-day period, which would be July 13, 2020.

-Counsel for plaintiff does not oppose the relief requested by the United States.
+Plaintiff does not oppose the United States' requests.